j-a-collins/Pytchfork/README.md

-# PyTunes
+# Pytchfork
-A bunch of notebooks for scraping highly-rated new albums from Pitchfork and adding them to a Spotify playlist
+Scrapes the Best New Albums from Pitchfork and then uses SpotiPy to add the albums to a Spotify playlist